mbencik/Rust-learning/FS_error_system/Error propagation pitfalls.md

     Ok(yaml_data) // TODO learn OK return explanation }
 ```
-Reviewingthis code I can personally say that I do not like this this should be solved in one function without any problems.
+Reviewing this code, I personally believe that it could be improved to handle the errors more efficiently.
+It seems like the current implementation could be simplified to handle all cases within a single function, without any issues.

 #### Option two